MichaelJBerk/Splitter/README.md

 [Join the Slack group](https://join.slack.com/t/splitter-app/shared_invite/enQtOTQ4OTg3OTg3NTQwLTNlMjAyZjZlNzgzNzhkNTMwOTA2MjZkODNlMzM3ZDYwZjY1YTc2ODljZWQzMzJjYjAzOWEwNzU0MWFmODQ3NjM)

 ## Supported Formats

+[Info about Splitter's native file format](https://github.com/MichaelJBerk/Splitter/wiki/.Split-Format)

-- In addition to the Splitter-native `.split` format, the app can import the following:
+- In addition to the Splitter-native `.split` format, the app can edit and save the following:
-	- Splits.io Exchange Format (`.json`)
 	- LiveSplit (`.lss`)

-[Info about Splitter's native file format](https://github.com/MichaelJBerk/Splitter/wiki/.Split-Format)

-The app can also export to `.json` (as the Splits.io format), and exporting to `.lss` will come in a future build.
+The app can also import/export to `.json` (as the Splits.io Exchange Format).
+The ability to edit `.json` directly (w/o needing to import/export) will come in a future build.

-Support for additional formats (including Llanfair and TimeSplitTracker) is currently underway
+Support for additional formats (including Llanfair and TimeSplitTracker) is currently planned, as well.

 ### Acknowledgements